-CMS life members, Freeman Rowe and Marcia Peeters were early originators and the incredible energy behind the Mount Pisgah Arboretum (MPA) annual fall fundraising event, the MPA Mushroom Festival.
-They graced the Mushroom Festival with their huge talent and dedication for over 30 years, providing critical organizational and identification skills that keep the mushroom display one of the best around.
+CMS members Freeman Rowe and Marcia Peeters were the originators of the MPA annual Mushroom Festival.
+They graced the festival with their huge talent and dedication for over 30 years, providing critical organizational and identification skills.

 CMS’s history is intricately tied to the Mount Pisgah Arboretum as well as Lane Community College (LCC).
 The three community organizations have connecting threads just like the mycelial strands that tie together mushrooms and their habitats.

-The MPA Mushroom Festival is today still supported by LCC, especially participants of the Biology of Mushrooms class.
-Together with members of CMS and many volunteers from the community at large, students have historically provided critical volunteer labor for collecting and setting up one of the largest fungal displays on the west coast, with named species numbering between 300 and 500 each year.
-Volunteers for the show contribute hundreds of hours each year, to collect, identify, and display these ephemeral marvels of nature, beauty, and intrigue.
+LCC Biology of Mushrooms class students still support the annual MPA Mushroom Festival.
+Together with members of CMS, they provide critical volunteer labor to setup the very large fungal display.
+With named species numbering between 300 and 500 each year.
+Volunteers contribute hundreds of hours each year, to collect, identify, and display these ephemeral marvels of nature.

-CMS is pleased to help organize this important annual event that serves as a fundraiser for the MPA and CMS’s largest annual educational outreach event.
-We welcome new members to get involved by collecting mushrooms and helping to create the display on the Saturday prior to the festival.
+CMS is proud to help organize this important event that serves as a fundraiser for the MPA.
+The festival also serves as CMS’s largest annual educational outreach event.
+We welcome new members to collect mushrooms and help create the display on the Saturday prior to the festival.